 - Privacy Necessary component of personalization? - U.S. government spurs privacy efforts - U.S. v.
-Facebook Connect the de facto identity card?
+Facebook Connect the de facto identity card? - Collaboration as a solution

 Summing up and recommendations

 • About "advisor-tising"

 2. Making the Marketplace

 - Trust, identity and commerce

 - Paying for news stories or convenience?

 - A new overlay the shared user network

 - Possible answer: The member association?

 - Considering antitrust

 - Why news organizations need this

 - Privacy as a service

 - Entrepreneurial opportunities